MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics.rst

 .. note::

+    @Lilith: this does not make sense, how can unannotated genes we bes for functional characterization?
+Please just explain what -1 fraction is.
     Unannotated genes (-1 fraction) were used to generate de novo gene clusters for further functional characterization of the catalog.

 The dataset used in this tutorial is from the article `Gene Expression Changes and Community Turnover Differentially Shape the Global Ocean Metatranscriptome, Salazar et al <https://doi.org/10.1016/j.cell.2019.10.014>`_.
-The data can be downloaded :download:`here <../downloads/metatranscriptomics_tutorial.zip>`.
+The data can be downloaded :download:`here <../downloads/metat_tutorial.tar.gz>`.
+These files are just a subset of the full dataset and are only meant to be used for this tutorial.
+For instructions on how to download and unpack the data :doc:`these instructions <../index.rst>`.

-This will contain the following files: ....
+This will contain the following files:

+  - MGS_K03040_K03043_tara.tsv.gz contains a sample of raw counts for metagenomic and metatranscriptomic samples
+  - MGS_K03040_K03043_tara_lengthnorm.tsv.gz contains length normalised counts for metagenomic and metatranscriptomic samples
+  - K03704_tara_lengthnorm_percell.tsv.gz contains length and percell normalised counts for K03704 for metagenomic and metatranscriptomic samples
+  - sample_info.csv contains some metadata about the samples

 Data Normalisation
 -------------------